codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 %}

 You can also copy the `curl` command shown in the UI.
-It includes the token in the request.
+It includes the key in the request.

-If you want to create your own token then click *Integrations* on the left sidebar and select the *tokens* tab.
+If you want to create your own key then click *Integrations* on the left sidebar and select the *tokens* tab.
-Click the *generate* button and copy your token.
+Click the *generate* button and copy your key.

 {% include image.html
 lightbox="true"
 file="/images/integrations/api/generate-token.png"
 url="/images/integrations/api/generate-token.png"
-alt="Generating a token for the API" caption="Generating a token for the API" max-width="70%"
+alt="Generating a key for the API" caption="Generating a key for the API" max-width="70%"
 %}

-From the same screen you can also revoke tokens if you don't need them anymore.
+From the same screen you can also revoke keys if you don't need them anymore.

-Then once you have the token use it in the Codefresh Cli like this
+Then once you have the key use it in the Codefresh Cli like this

 {% highlight bash %}
 codefresh auth create-context --api-key <your_key_here>